adicu/infrastructure/README.md

 ##How our urls work
-The current adi website, when you go to adicu.com/X or admin.adicu.com/X, if that page exists there as indicated by the most recently deployed code from the “adi-website” repo in Github to our server in the directory “/srv/adi-website/www”.
+The current adi website, when you go to adicu.com/X or admin.adicu.com/X, if that page exists there as indicated by the most recently deployed code from the “adi-website” repo in Github, which is copied to our server in the directory “/srv/adi-website/www”.
 If you want to see the various routes (different links) that ADI’s website has, they are defined initially in Flask here.
 You will see lines of code that look like this:
 `@client.route('/events/devfest', methods=['GET'])`

 `@client.route('/contact', methods=['GET'])`